 While ROI focuses on financial performance, KPIs are broader and also track non-financial objectives.
 This makes them the ideal supporting metric for ROI when creating a business case for DAM.
-ROI will provide you with a percentage or ratio that allows DAM to be directly compared to other marketing technology.
-However, supporting ROI with KPIs gives decision makers a steer of the strategic benefit of DAM and its long-term value.
+ROI will provide you with a percentage or ratio that allows DAM to be directly compared to other marketing technologies.
+However, supporting ROI with KPIs gives decision-makers a steer of the strategic benefit of DAM and its long-term value.

 Building Your KPIs for DAM

-There isn’t a one size fits all answer to establishing KPIs for your project and every organization differs.
-That said, to build the right KPIs for DAM, you’ll need to take a few things into consideration:
+There isn’t a one-size-fits-all answer to establishing KPIs for your project and every organization differs.
+That said, to build the right KPIs for DAM, you’ll need to consider a few things:

 - Your company objectives – selecting KPIs that relate to your core business objectives will significantly help in demonstrating the value of DAM.
 Most companies will have a revenue generation target

 - The number of metrics – while it’s great that so many things are measurable, if you select too many metrics you risk losing sight of what matters amongst all the noise.
 Between four to ten KPIs should be sufficient to focus your efforts.

 - Your company’s stage of asset management – depending on the current state and volume of your digital assets you need to adapt your year-on-year metrics accordingly.